-Go commando?!
-Dr Horton explained to POPSUGAR why she recommends not wearing underwear when working out.
+Believe it or not, Dr. Horton recommends not wearing underwear when working out.
 "The vagina has normal [good] bacteria that prevents the overgrowth of bad bacteria like bacterial vaginosis and yeast.
-However, a warm wet environment after a sweat session can be a breeding ground for infection," she said.
+However, a warm, wet environment after a sweat sesh can be a breeding ground for infection," she says.
 Wearing underwear adds another layer that can trap moisture and cause irritation, itching, and burning.

-Not into going bare under your workout bottoms?
-While cotton underwear isn't a good choice because it stays wet, Dr. Horton said that moisture-wicking underwear is a great option.
-These underwear are usually lighter than your regular pair of pants and are generally made of polyester, nylon, or bamboo.
-She said, "Besides absorbing moisture and allowing the vagina to stay dry, it can also help you cool down and regulate your body temperature according to one European study."
+Cotton underwear is not a good choice because it stays wet, Dr. Horton says, so moisture-wicking underwear (like the kind specifically made for workouts) is a great option.
+These underwear are usually lighter than your regular pair of undies and are generally made of polyester, nylon, or bamboo.
+"Besides absorbing moisture and allowing the vagina to stay dry, it can also help you cool down and regulate your body temperature, according to one European study," she adds.

-As soon you finish your workout, change your clothes.
-Always keep clean, dry clothes with you to change into afterward.
+Whether or not you decide to wear underwear during your workouts, it's important to get out of your sweaty clothes soon after.
+As soon as you finish your workout, change into dry, clean clothes.
 If you have time, take a shower immediately after working out.
-Wash the vulva with warm water and mild fragrance-free soap, and gently pat the vagina dry before putting new clothes on.
-In a hurry?
-Keep vaginal wipes, like Love Wellness's Do It All Wipes, handy in your gym bag or bathroom.
+Wash the vulva with warm water, and gently pat the vagina dry before putting new clothes on.